arvinsingh/arvinsingh/README.md

-# Hi there!
-I turn raw data into gold mines of insights, I'm not a wizard, just a data scientist wielding math and code.
+# I turn raw data into gold mines of insights, I'm not a wizard, just a data scientist wielding math and code.

 ---
 #### [Quotes]